nschonni/cordova-docs/articles/getting-started/ios-guide.md

     See [Start the remote agent on your Mac](#remoteAgent).

-2. If you want to debug your app, share the device support folder.
+2. Share the device support folder.
 You'll find it here: ```Macintosh HD/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/DeviceSupport```.

     For guidance, see [Set up a Mac to share files with Windows users](https://support.apple.com/kb/PH18707).